teocci/RealtimeBoard/README.md

     This script will initiate the session handshake with the server when websocket.js is loaded by the browser.

-5. Open index.html and add the following code (in bold) to the bottom of the file to load websocket.js when the page is finished loading.
+5. Open index.html and add the following code to the bottom of the file to load websocket.js when the page is finished loading.

     ```
     <body>